Corporate Policies - Employee Code of Conduct

 Employees may discuss the matter with a counsellor appointed under DEXUS’s Employee Assistance Program.
 Employees may ask the counsellor to discuss the issue with the appropriate person at DEXUS.

-DEXUS has appointed an independent company, Your-Call, to enable employees to report securely, anonymously and confidentially information about dishonesty, fraud, unsafe environments, unethical and other inappropriate behaviour in the workplace.
-Employees can complete an online form at www.your-call.com.au (clicking on the “make a secure report” button and entering DEXUS’s ID, DEXU5000) or call Your-Call on 1300 798 101 between 7pm and 10pm AEST Monday to Friday (excluding public holidays).
+DEXUS has also appointed an independent company, Your-Call, to enable employees to report securely, anonymously and confidentially information about dishonesty, fraud, unsafe environments, unethical and other inappropriate behaviour in the workplace.

-Employees should refer to the Good Faith Reporting Policy, the Fraud & Corruption Control and Awareness Policy and the Employee Handbook for further details.
+Employees should refer to the Good Faith Reporting Policy, the Fraud & Corruption Control and Awareness Policy and the on-line People & Culture Centre for further details.

 6. Manage potential conflicts of interest

-If an employee is, or may be, in a position where their duty to the Group or its clients conflicts, or appears to conflict with their own interest or that of their family or any other relevant party, the employee must immediately report the matter to Compliance, Risk & Governance.
+If an employee is, or may be, in a position where their duty to the Group or its clients conflicts, or appears to conflict with their own interest or that of their family or any other relevant party, the employee must immediately report the matter to Risk & Compliance or People & Culture.

 Employees must also consider how business conflicts, such as ones involving leasing and acquisition transactions, may or can arise.